The Ultimate B Corp Guide and FAQ

 Defining B Corp Certification

 A B Corp certified company is a business that has met rigorous standards of social and environmental performance, accountability, and transparency.
+Remember, B Corp is a GRI-based ESG rating, just one which is designed for smaller businesses.
 Originating in the USA and gaining prominence in the UK, this certification is awarded by B Lab, a global non-profit organisation.
 Companies that achieve this certification stand out for their commitment to not only excel in their respective industries but also to positively impact society and the environment.
 This unique approach ensures that these businesses balance profit with purpose, adhering to the philosophy of using business as a force for good.
 B Corp certification is therefore a mark of trust and excellence for consumers, employees, and communities, signalling a company’s dedication to ethical and sustainable business practices.

 The Certification Process and Criteria